Samart Payakaroon: Legacy

 Samart is considered to be the "Muhammad Ali" and "Sugar Ray Robinson" of Muay Thai.
 His name holds prestige for followers of the sport to this day.

+His first name, Samart, translates to "Capable" in Thai and his last name, "Payakaroon," translates to "Dawn of the Tiger."
+This, in addition with his handsome appearance earned him the nickname "Jade-faced Tiger."

 Many modern day fighters, such as Saekson Janjira, Matee Jedeepitek, Kongnapa Kansaek Sor Ploenjit, Lookchang, and Nokweed all look up to Samart and aspire to be like him.